danheck/metaBMA/README.md

 ## Getting Started

-The most general functions in `metaBMA` are `meta_bma` and `meta_default`, which fit random- and fixed-effects models, compute the inclusion Bayes factor for the presence of an effect and the averaged posterior distribution of the mean effect d (which accounts for uncertainty regarding study heterogeneity).
+The most general functions in `metaBMA` are `meta_bma` and `meta_default`, which fit random- and fixed-effects models, compute the inclusion Bayes factor for the presence of an effect and the averaged posterior distribution of the mean effect $d$ (which accounts for uncertainty regarding study heterogeneity).

 Moreover, `meta_fixed()` and `meta_random()` fit standard meta-analysis models with fixed-effects and random-effects, respectively.
 The model-specific posteriors for the parameter d can be averaged with `bma()` and inclusion Bayes factors be computed with `inclusion()`.